 A civil partnership will be registered once the couple has signed the civil partnership document in the presence of a registrar and two witnesses.

-There will be words printed on the document which the couple will be able to read or say at the time of signing the document.
+There will be words printed on the document that the couple will be able to read or say at the time of signing the document.

 How do I book the Registrar?